AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 ----------------------

 Class wide assignments lead to dispatching calls to 'Clone and 'Adjust, ensuring that the whole object is copied.
-They also require the two tags to be equals, like today in Ada.
+They also require the two tags to be equal, like today in Ada.
 Specifically:

 .. code-block:: ada